flux-framework/flux-core/doc/man1/flux-watch.rst

 EXIT STATUS
 ===========

-The exit status of ``flux watch`` is 0 if no jobs match the job selection options or if all jobs complete with success.
+The exit status of :program:`flux watch` is 0 if no jobs match the job selection options or if all jobs complete with success.
 Otherwise, the command exits with the largest exit status of all monitored jobs, or 2 if there is an error during option processing.

 RESOURCES